phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 482
+#Total Number of Tweets: 110806
-#Number of Trump Tweets: 448
+#Number of Clinton Tweets: 762
-#Number of Sanders Tweets: 304
+#Number of Trump Tweets: 687
-#Number of Cruz Tweets: 251
+#Number of Sanders Tweets: 457
-#Number of Rubio Tweets: 223
+#Number of Cruz Tweets: 375
-#Number of Carson Tweets: 25
+#Number of Rubio Tweets: 316
-#Total Number of Tweets:
+#Number of Carson Tweets: 39
 ---
 ---